OSC/ood-documentation/develop/_sources/how-tos/monitoring/logging.rst.txt

 In general administrators will want to note whether they need to see:

 - System type logs for authentication to the :ref:`web-node <glossary>` itself or OOD's own configuration.
-- Session data for things like connecting to interactive apps (Jupyter, Rstudio, Codeserver, etc.) from the user's PUN, which is already running on the web-node.
+- Session data for things like connecting to interactive apps (Jupyter, RStudio, CodeServer, etc.) from the user's PUN, which is already running on the web-node.

 System Logs